khalid-hussain/theprophetsprayer/MARKDOWN/_fm1.md

 In the Name of Allāh, the Merciful, the Bestower of Mercy.

-Praise be to Allāh, who made Prayer compulsory on his slaves and ordered them to establish it and perform it well; who linked success and felicity to humility in Prayer; who made it the criterion to distinguish between Īmān and Kufr; and who made it a restrainer from shameful and unjust deeds.
+Praise be to Allāh, who made prayer compulsory on his slaves and ordered them to establish it and perform it well; who linked success and felicity to humility in prayer; who made it the criterion to distinguish between _Īmān_ and _Kufr_; and who made it a restrainer from shameful and unjust deeds.

 Prayers and peace be upon our Prophet Muḥammad, who was addressed in the Words of the Exalted: